seven-phases-max/less-plugin-functions/README.md

 	return: red;
 }
 ```
-The defined function can be use same way and anywhere a CSS/Less function can:
+The defined function can be used same way and anywhere a CSS/Less function can:
 ```less
 div {
     background-color: bar();    // red